The CX-5’s slightly stiff suspension makes it feel nimble and nippy. Unfortunately, it’s a little bumpy on poorly maintained roads

 One of the two 2.2-litre diesels will be a much better bet if you do lots of motorway miles.
 The 150hp car is a touch more frugal than the 175hp version (it’ll return a claimed 56.5mpg to the more powerful car’s 54.3mpg) but has no trouble keeping up with fast moving traffic.

 It’s not quite as quiet around town as the petrol version but it’s impressively smooth for a diesel and settles into a reasonably quiet cruise once you’ve picked up some speed.

-The 175hp model comes as standard with four-wheel drive which, combined with its more powerful engine, will prove handy if you regularly tow trailers or carry plenty of luggage.
+The 175hp car comes as standard with four-wheel drive which, combined with its more powerful engine, will prove handy if you regularly tow trailers or carry plenty of luggage.

 It’s no olympic sprinter, but the CX-5 feels much more athletic than most high-riding family SUVs – like a world-class shot putter compared to the Skoda Kodiaq’s couch potato

-The Mazda CX-5’s raised seating position gives you a good view out over the road ahead and its fairly slim pillars beside the windscreen don’t produce any particularly large blindspots at junctions.
+The raised seating position in the Mazda CX-5 gives you a good view out over the road ahead and its fairly slim pillars beside the windscreen don’t produce any particularly large blindspots at junctions.

 Its large rear windscreen and square side windows make parking relatively easy too, and all models come with front and rear parking sensors as standard.
 For a little extra peace of mind, Sport Nav models come with a reversing camera, too.

 The Mazda CX-5’s slightly stiff suspension helps make it more fun to drive than most large SUVs.
 Its tall body doesn’t lean much in corners and its sharp, responsive controls make it almost as grin-inducing as the smaller and lighter SEAT Ateca on a twisty back road.